paulbouwer/k8s-cli-toolset/README.md

 ### Build

 If you'd like to build the image yourself, then you can do so as follows.
-The `build-arg` parameters provide values to the Docker image labels which follow the [Label Schema](http://label-schema.org/rc1/) convention.
+The `build-arg` parameters provide values to the Docker image labels which follow the [OCI Image Spec Annotations](https://github.com/opencontainers/image-spec/blob/master/annotations.md) convention.

 Powershell
 ```